Dos Hermanas: Sports

+Dos Hermanas has hosted an annual chess tournament since 1989.

 Notable people

-The members of Spanish lounge music duo Los del Río (known for their international hit single, Macarena) are natives of Dos Hermanas and still reside in the city.
+The members of Spanish lounge music duo Los del Río (known for their song "Macarena") are natives of Dos Hermanas and still reside in the city.

 Spanish popstar Melody comes from Dos Hermanas.
-In 2014 a controversy was sparked when an interviewer for Cuatro TV asked her how come she spoke so well 'in spite of coming from Dos Hermanas'.
-This sparked a large debate on classism and Madrid-centric snobbery.
+In 2014, a controversy was sparked when an interviewer for Cuatro TV asked her about her polished accent 'despite being from Dos Hermanas', leading to debate on classism and Madrid-centric snobbery regarding Andalusian accents.
+Melody represented Spain at the Eurovision Song Contest 2025, coming in 24th place.